-The beach campground is part of the California Department of Parks and Recreation.
+South Carlsbad State Beach Campground is part of the California Department of Parks and Recreation.
 Campground reservations are available at anytime online through www.parks.ca.gov, or by contacting the ReserveAmerica Call Center at (800) 444-7275 during select hours.
 Campsites can fill up quickly several months in advance, especially during peak season for those overlooking the ocean, so plan your trip ahead of time.
 For further beach details or hours, call the park office at (760) 438-3143.

 - Reservations available year round.

 - Fees includes entry for 1 vehicle and one legally towed vehicle or trailer.
 Additional vehicles must register and pay additional fees.

 - As of 05-01-07 SHOWERS – token only; NO quarters accepted.
 Tokens available upon check-in.
 Token machines located at ranger station and campfire center.